-As a church, keep the infant Jesus in Christmas by always depending on God as infants are dependent on their parents.
-When you gather for worship and communion each Sunday, always approach this table not because you are strong; but because you are weak.
-Come, not because you have a lot faith, but because you have some doubt.
-Come not because you are a saint in need of affirmation, but because you are a sinner in need of grace.
-Come, not because you are invincible and immortal, but because you are vulnerable and mortal.
+As a church, let’s keep the infant Jesus in Christmas by always depending on God as infants depend on their parents.
+When we gather for communion each Sunday, we come not because we’re strong; but because we’re weak.
+We come, not because we have a lot faith, but because we have some doubt.
+We come, not because we are saints in need of affirmation, but because we are sinners in need of grace.
+We come, not because we are invincible and immortal, but because we are vulnerable and mortal.

 - Put the manger back in Christmas.